jmaurer1994/jmaurer1994/README.md

 * ### North Penn School District
   #### Technology Assistant | August 2019 - Present
   Building level technician that supports users with software and hardware issues, escalating as needed.
 Responsible for maintaining the building inventory, providing user support, troubleshooting and logging issues, and hardware repair.

-* ### Building Inspectors & Contractors
-  #### Administrative | January 2016 - August 2018
-  Responsible for filling in where needed, either in the field or office.
-Maintained parts inventory and handled purchasing.
-Processed home insurance claims and requests.
-Maintained office network and computers.

 ## Skills
 * Microsoft Office and Google Workplace